-- Clothing distribution: giving away new and used clothes in emergencies.
-Holiday donation drives collecting essentials to provide Thanksgiving food baskets, Christmas gifts (children's toys) and Christmas dinner. - 5.
-Regular distribution of donated household items. - 6.
-Daily pickups from local stores. - 7.
+4. Clothing distribution: giving away new and used clothes donated to ECAP.
+5. Holiday donation drives collecting essentials to provide Thanksgiving food baskets, Christmas gifts (children's toys) and Christmas dinner.

+6. Regular distribution of donated household items.

+Daily pickups from local stores.
 Weekly shopping at the Alameda County Food Bank warehouse.

 All operations were carried out by ECAP volunteers.
-Donations from the City of Emeryville, County of Alameda Food bank, corporate and private individuals made the project possible.
-Manny volunteers not only give of their time, but contribute monetarily to help keep the program going.
+Donations from the City of Emeryville, County of Alameda Food bank, corporate, foundations and private individuals made the project possible.
+Manny volunteers give of their time and contribute monetarily to help keep the program going.

-2. Did this project achieve the goals which had been originally intended?
-Identify any significant problems or difficulties encountered in the execution of this project.
+Did this project achieve the goals which had been originally intended?
+Identify any significant 2. problems or difficulties encountered in the execution of this project.
 Please be frank.

-ECAP met and exceeded the goals that had been originally intended as follows:
+ECAP met and vastly exceeded the goals that had been originally intended as follows: